pragmagrid/tstat/week_plan/JAN_02.md

 	Visualize the data in groups by sever's IP address.

-RESULT: It takes less than 2s to load dashboards.
+RESULT: It takes less than 2s to load data in 5 columns from 2017_12_07 to 2018_02_21 on dashboards.
 #### Things to do next week

 - Distribute how to process errors more exact.